Living Tomorrow

 Living Tomorrow is an internationally operating research organization that realizes projects around living and working in the future.
-Their brand new innovation campus, which is currently under construction, is located in Brussels.
+Their latest 'innovation campus' opened September 15th, 2023 and is located in Brussels.

 About Living Tomorrow

-Since 1991, Living Tomorrow has been realising projects that reflect a vision of the future.
-The organization started as 'the House of the Future' but is nowadays engaged in projects about the future of mobility, healthcare, smart homes, smart buildings and smart cities.
+Since 1991, Living Tomorrow started as 'the House of the Future' but is nowadays engaged in projects about the future of mobility, healthcare, smart homes, smart buildings and smart cities.
 It acts as a future-oriented research institution and as a marketing and co-creation platform for companies, governments and organizations.
-It also serves as a source of inspiration for visitors.

-Living Tomorrow's sister organisation TomorrowLab provides consultancy services to organisations and companies in connection with strategy, innovation and foresight.
+Living Tomorrow's spin-out organisation TomorrowLab provides consultancy services to organisations and companies in connection with strategy, innovation and foresight.

 Innovations

 Living Tomorrow demonstrates various innovations and innovative products.
-In this way, visitors and participants get the chance to discover the future, to give feedback or even to work together in an innovative ecosystem.
-Furthermore, the innovation campus can help bring these innovations and products to the market more efficiently and successfully.
-In the meantime, hundreds of successful market products and services have already emerged that were the first to be tested and shown in Living Tomorrow.